What is arc flash?

 Is it arc flash or arc flash hazard?

 To me, there isn’t much difference between the terms arc flash and arc flash hazard.
+I gave you a few slight differences above, but for practical purposes they are pretty much the same thing.

 If you are reading this article, then you are probably here because you have an interest in protecting yourself (or others) from workplace hazards…